Limpopo: Agriculture

 The bushveld is beef cattle country, where extensive ranching operations are often supplemented by controlled hunting.
-About 80% of South Africa's game hunting industry is found in Limpopo.
+About 80% of South Africa's game hunting industry is in Limpopo.

 Sunflowers, cotton, maize and peanuts are cultivated in the Bela-Bela and Modimolle areas.
 Modimolle is also known for its table grapes.
-There is an embryotic wine industry growing in Limpopo.
+An embryotic wine industry is growing in Limpopo.
 Tropical fruit, such as bananas, litchis, pineapples, mangoes and pawpaws, as well as a variety of nuts, are grown in the Tzaneen and Louis Trichardt areas.
-Tzaneen is also at the centre of extensive citrus, tea and coffee plantations, and a major forestry industry.
-Most of the farmers and house holds suffer from water supply, therefore they drill their boreholes in their premises.
+Tzaneen is also at the centre of extensive citrus, tea, and coffee plantations and a major forestry industry.
+Most of the farmers and households lack a water supply which makes them drill boreholes on their premises.